 - At least one nootropic from each of the categories that I mentioned

 - An efficient formula

-- Absolutely zero GMOs, artificial colors, and other unnecessary compounds
+- Absolutely zero GMOs, artificial colors, and other unnecessary additives

 Sadly, no pill that can make you smarter.
 However, by taking nootropic pills, your performance can improve, which will make you achieve better results.

-You can achieve the best results with combining multiple nootropics such as herb extracts, amino acids, mushrooms, choline sources, vitamins, and other compounds.
+You can achieve the best results by combining multiple nootropics such as herb extracts, amino acids, mushrooms, choline sources, vitamins, and other compounds.